mahuntington/angular-notes/nesting.md

 1. Create components for two sub sections
 1. Move the appropriate HTML to each sub section component
 1. Create a router just for the sub sections
+1. Replace the old main route with the new routing module

 ## Describe nested routes